 Clemson, South Carolina

 The first-class Brooks Center for the Performing Arts brings all kinds of talent to town, including string quartets, jazz violinists and choral ensembles.
 It also presents a full season of dance performances and theater productions.
 The Arts Center of Clemson offers reasonably priced, high quality classes in fine art, writing and music to all ages and skill levels and exhibits local artists' works.
 The Clemson Little Theatre receives rave reviews and mounts productions throughout the year.
 The 295-acre South Carolina Botanic Gardens houses historic structures and is a soothing spot in which to spend a leisurely afternoon.

-For outdoor lovers, pretty Lake Hartwell, along which Clemson is nestled, is a 56,000-acre recreation oasis with boating, swimming and bass fishing.
+For outdoor lovers, pretty Lake Hartwell is a 56,000-acre recreation oasis with boating, swimming and bass fishing.
 Lake Keowee, just to the west, also attracts water devotees.

 Of course, football fans love Clemson.
 In this part of the country football is practically a religion, and each autumn Saturday afternoon, 81,500 crazed fans fill Memorial Stadium, also known as "Death Valley," to cheer on their beloved Clemson Tigers.
 Clemson baseball, basketball and soccer teams also have loyal followings.
 And the Walker Golf Course at Clemson University has 18 holes and 6,911 yards to enjoy.

-Shopping is not outstanding, but the attractive downtown, across from the University campus, has fun shops, cafes and restaurants.
+Shopping is not outstanding, but the downtown, across from the University campus, has shops, cafes and restaurants.
 For more diverse shopping and dining, the towns of Seneca, Easly, Greenville/Spartanburg, Pendleton, and Anderson are all within a short drive.
 Atlanta, Georgia is about 125 miles to the southwest.